Barnet Kellman: Early life and education

-He attended the Colgate University, Phi Beta Kappa and graduated cum laude in 1969.
-He attended Yale School of Drama, eventually earning his Ph.D from Union Institute at Antioch on a Danforth Graduate Fellowship.
-As a Thomas J. Watson Fellow, he studied theater and film in Europe and worked with renowned theater pioneer Joan Littlewood at her Theater Royal in Stratford, East London, appearing in her production of The Marie Lloyd Story.
+He attended Colgate University, was a member of Phi Beta Kappa, and graduated cum laude in 1969.
+He attended Yale School of Drama, eventually earning his Ph.D. from Union Institute at Antioch on a Danforth Graduate Fellowship.
+As a Thomas J. Watson Fellow, he studied theater and film in Europe and worked with renowned theater pioneer Joan Littlewood at her Theatre Royal in Stratford, East London, appearing in her production of The Marie Lloyd Story.

 Theatre

-Kellman began as an actor, joining Actors’ Equity at age nineteen.
-While still at Colgate, was an assistant to director Alan Schneider on the Broadway production of Edward Albee's A Delicate Balance.
+Kellman began as an actor, joining Actors' Equity at age nineteen.
+While still at Colgate, he was an assistant to director Alan Schneider on the Broadway production of Edward Albee's A Delicate Balance.
 In the 1970s, he was a mainstay on New York City's Off-Broadway.
 He directed productions in the early seasons of Playwrights Horizons, and the Manhattan Theatre Club.

-His WPA Theatre production of Key Exchange introduced playwright Kevin Wade and moved to the Orpheum Theatre for a year long run, while his acclaimed Circle Rep production of Danny and the Deep Blue Sea introduced playwright John Patrick Shanley and actor John Turturro.
+His WPA Theatre production of Key Exchange introduced playwright Kevin Wade and moved to the Orpheum Theatre for a year-long run, while his acclaimed Circle Rep production of Danny and the Deep Blue Sea introduced playwright John Patrick Shanley and actor John Turturro.
 For Joseph Papp's New York Shakespeare Festival, he directed the works of David Rabe and William Hauptman.
-He was an Associate Director of the Williamstown Theatre Festival and, for ten years a regular director at the Eugene O’Neill Theatre Center's National Playwrights Conference associated with works by Shanley, Lee Blessing and Richard Dresser.
+He was an Associate Director of the Williamstown Theatre Festival and, for ten years, a regular director at the Eugene O’Neill Theatre Center's National Playwrights Conference associated with works by Shanley, Lee Blessing and Richard Dresser.
 His Hudson Guild production of Lee Kalcheim's Breakfast with Les and Bess had a long run at the Lambs Theatre.
 Other notable premieres include plays by Israel Horovitz and Donald Margulies.
 He is a past board member of the Society of Directors and Choreographers.

-Television and Film
+Film and television

 Kellman got his start in the early 1980s as a director for soap operas such as the NBC-TV daytime soap opera series Another World and CBS's As the World Turns.

-He directed the Showtime adaptation of the long-running Broadway play, Gemini, and the CBS special Orphans, Waifs and Wards.
+He directed the Showtime adaptation of the long-running Broadway play Gemini and the CBS special Orphans, Waifs and Wards.
 He made his feature film directorial debut with the 20th Century Fox screen adaptation of Key Exchange, which starred Brooke Adams.

 An opportunity to direct the pilot episodes of half-hour TV comedies brought Kellman to Los Angeles.
-In his first pilot season he mounted pilots starring George Segal, Oprah Winfrey, Patty Lupone and Kenneth McMillan.
+In his first pilot season he mounted pilots starring George Segal, Oprah Winfrey, Patti LuPone and Kenneth McMillan.
 His second pilot season brought success when his pilots of The Robert Guillaume Show and Murphy Brown were picked up as series.
-In 1999, Kellman directed the Murphy Brown finale episode, “Never Can Say Goodbye”.
+In 1999, Kellman directed the Murphy Brown finale episode, "Never Can Say Goodbye".
 He won Emmy Awards in 1990 and 1992 for his work.